 Sergeant grunted, waiting until the woman had gone before muttering, “Great, another bloody elf to deal with.
 Don’t know what the captain’s thinking sending them all on scouting missions.
 Why don’t the sodding pointy-eared bastards just shuffle off back home?”

-The man sneered.
+The man sneered, warping his thin moustache.
 “You’re awfully mouthy for a leashed spellster.
 Wish the lieutenant would’ve let me bring the cute black-haired one instead.
 She knows how to stay silent.”
 His lips twisted into a grin that left Dylan with a flesh-shuddering urge to bathe.
 “And doesn’t mind when her mouth’s full.”

 Dylan frowned.
-He’d seen one black-haired woman amongst the other spellsters and she was a timid thing, the sort that made it hard to picture as being a source of destruction, as was so often the case when it came to the skilled ones.
+He’d seen one black-haired woman amongst the other spellsters on the front line and she was a timid thing, the sort that made it hard to picture as being a source of destruction, as was so often the case when it came to the skilled ones.
 But surely, the sergeant wasn’t implying that—

 “Ha!
 Look at the shock on your face.
 Yes, pretty boy, I mean when she’s sucking me off.”
-He thrust his groin out for emphasis.
+His grin widened, showing a full row of perfect teeth, and thrust his groin out for emphasis.
 Dylan really could’ve done without it.
 “What’s she going to do?
 Sure as hell can’t turn her magic on me.”

 “That’s a misuse of your ranking and abuse of those under your command.”
 Not to mention a dozen other illegal acts if he was forcing her to do the deed.
 “I could have you reported on those charges alone.”
-Although, if the lieutenant’s feelings on spellsters was common, they probably didn’t care what the man did to their weapon as long as he left her capable of doing her job.
+Although, if the lieutenant’s feelings on spellsters was common, anyone higher up the chain of command probably didn’t care what the man did to their weapon as long as he left her capable of doing her job.